-Sites for targeted monitoring were selected to represent spatial, seasonal and meteorological conditions throughout the Plum Creek Watershed and contributing subwatersheds.
-The targeted monitoring regime is designed to evaluate the effectiveness of BMPs (both rural and urban) across the watershed and measure their impacts on in-stream water quality.
+Sites for targeted monitoring were selected to represent spatial, seasonal and meteorological conditions throughout the Geronimo and Alligator Creeks and contributing subwatersheds.
 Sampling will be conducted two times per season for 7 seasons, once under dry weather conditions and once during wet weather conditions.
-The 8 routine monitoring stations will only be resampled during targeted monitoring if they have not already been collected during the targeted weather conditions.
-Targeted monitoring stations will be sampled for conventional, field and flow parameter groups.
-Conventional parameters for targeted monitoring will be limited to total suspended solids, nitrate nitrogen, ammonia nitrogen, total kjeldahl nitrogen, and total phosphorus.
 The area has been known to experience scattered showers, i.e., afternoon heat-related showers of short duration that may cause some portions of the watershed to be under wet weather conditions while others are not.
 Targeted monitoring sites will be visited when the overall watershed is under the specific weather conditions, dry or wet.
 There may be times, during dry weather conditions, when there is no water in the stream in the subwatersheds.
 Those visits will be documented but no stream data will be collected.
 During wet weather conditions, the safety of the sampling crew will not be compromised in case of lightning or flooding.
 In the instance that a sampling site is inaccessible due to weather conditions or flooding, "no sample due to inaccessibility" will be documented in the field notebook.
 The routine monitoring sites will be targeted for wet weather conditions during each quarter if none of the routine monitoring events conducted met those conditions during that season, or targeted for dry conditions if those conditions were not met during that season.